mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-adobe-analytics.md

 ## Loading historical data

 For most cases, we recommend starting fresh when migrating from Adobe Analytics.
+If you must import Adobe data, we strongly encourage loading historical data into a separate project as data structures, identity management, user cohort definitions, etc. are completely different in Adobe than in Mixpanel.
+In these scenarios, the point of having historical data in Mixpanel is to allow the team to be able to visualise historical data, but because this data would exist in a separate project, it will not be easy to visualize time period trends.
 In the cases where historical data is essential, we recommend loading a year’s worth (or less) of historical data during your migration.
-This will allow your team to review year-over-year trends easily and do historical analysis as needed.

 To backfill data, we recommend: